poojan/symbiosis.js/README.md

 Codename: yet another orm :)
 ======

-An framework agnostic and easily extendible object relational mapping framework for the client-side written in ES6.
-It handles validation, association (one-to-many, many-to-many), caching and more.
+An framework agnostic and easily extendible object relational mapping framework written in ES6.
+Its mainly developed for the client-side for the next generation of web-applications.
+It handles validation, association (one-to-many, many-to-many), caching and more and makes your day as a developer awesome!

 ----------------------
 Preliminary readme(!) to give an overall impression of how the API will look in the future.